 In the notes to his southern star catalogue published by the French Royal Academy of Sciences in 1756 Lacaille described it as ‘The little instrument used to construct this catalogue.
 It is constructed by the intersection of four lines drawn from each corner of a square to the middle of the two opposite sides.’
 The constellation’s brightest star, Alpha Reticuli, is of third magnitude, but is not named.

-Reticulum, shown on Bode’s Uranographia under the name Reticulus.
+Reticulum, shown on Chart XX of Johann Bode’s Uranographia under

 Lacaille’s Reticulum replaced a previous constellation in this area called Rhombus introduced in 1621 on a globe by the German astronomer Isaac Habrecht II (1589–1633).
 It later appeared in print in Habrecht’s Planiglobium Coeleste, et Terrestre published in 1628 (see below).
 Habrecht’s Rhombus, though, was considerably larger than Lacaille’s Reticulum and extended further south.
 It consisted of the present-day Alpha and Beta Reticuli plus Gamma and Nu Hydri, forming a quadrilateral in the space between Dorado and Hydrus.

 Rhombus, the precursor to Reticulum, shown in a chart from Isaac Habrecht’s Planiglobium Coeleste of 1628.
 (Image courtesy ECHO, Berlin.)